-Chronic pain is hard to explain and even more difficult to understand.
-It’s hard to choose a gift for a chronic pain sufferer, particularly if you don’t suffer with chronic pain yourself.
+Chronic pain and illness are hard to explain and even more difficult to understand.
+It’s hard to choose the right gift when you don’t suffer from chronic pain or have a chronic illness yourself.
 Don’t worry, this gift guide is here to give you a helping hand.

 THE THOUGHT COUNTS !

-Chronic pain sufferers spend a lot of money on pain-related items to help keep them going.
+Chronic pain sufferers and those with chronic illness spend a lot of money on items to help keep them going.

 So, saving them a little dosh on things they need or want will definitely put a major smile on their face.